matsstaff/stc1000p/usermanual/usermanual.md

 The 3.3V pin needs to go.
 You could probably just cut it, but I heat up the solder with the soldering iron while at the same time pulling it from the other end with some pliers.

 ![image alt text](image_10.jpg)<br>
-*Fig 11: Instruments of destruction, awaiting their next victim (Oh, no!
-Aaargh...).*
+*Fig 11: Before desoldering the 3.3V pin.*

 ![image alt text](image_11.jpg)<br>
-*Fig 12: -He was so young. -Yes he was, who will inform the family?
-Wait, that's us!.*
+*Fig 12: After desoldering.*

-Ok, enough stupid captions.
-Flip the pro mini upside down, and the pins should line up (note: rx goes to tx and tx to rx, the others should match)
+Flip the pro mini upside down and the pins should line up (note: rx goes to tx and tx to rx, the others should match)

 ![image alt text](image_12.jpg)<br>
 *Fig 13: Pro mini lined up on the pin header, note the empty spot for the 3.3V pin.*